Aspie96/blog/content/posts/free-speech.md

 Some platforms make it easier than others to speak anonymously.
 This allows users to express themselves without fear of social or professional repercussions.
 Many people may need this protection.
 Consider, for example, those living in oppressive religious environments: an apostate in an Islamic theocracy or a gay boy in a family of Christian fundamentalists.
 Anonymity can shield them while they share their personal experiences and interact with others like them.

-Several parties besides social media platforms can also engage in various kinds of online censorship, as they constitute [weak links](https://www.eff.org/it/free-speech-weak-link) of the Internet.

 ## Censorship by thugs

 If, when speaking a certain idea, one risks being arrested and jailed by employees of the state, one isn't free to express it.
 If speech is legal, but at the risk of being beaten up or killed by some gang, one is equally unfree.
 Whether those expected to carry out the punishment are government-sponsored or mafia-sponsored really doesn't make a lot of difference for the victim.
 Either way, the right to free expression is infringed.

-## Censorship by non-governmental authorities

-In many circumstances, people are subject to rules set by parties of various kinds, with little to no chance of escaping them.
 Non-governmental authorities may take it upon themselves to limit the expression of individuals under their lead.
 As an example of this, parents of underage children may force them to say certain things and not to say others, far exceeding the amount of control needed for the children's own sake.

 ## Tools of expression